 Final Cleaning.
 Immediately prior to the application of the pavement marking material or primer sealer, the groove shall be cleaned with high-pressure air blast.

 Method of Measurement.
-This work will be measured for payment in place, in feet (meter) for the groove width specified.
+Grooving for lines will be measured for payment in place, in feet (meter) for the groove width specified.

 Grooving for letter, numbers and symbols will be measured in square feet (square meters).
-This measurement to be equal to the corresponding areas for the letters, numbers or symbols shown in TABLE 1 of Article 780.14 of the Standard Specifications.
+This measurement to be equal to the corresponding areas for the letters, numbers or symbols shown in TABLE 1 of Article 780.15 of the Standard Specifications.